gtangelo/flockr-backend/assumptions.md

 - If the user has left the channel, the query will not consider that channel in its search.
 - `query_str` has to be atleast `1 character long`.
 If the `query_str` is "", then it will raise an **InputError**.
 - `search` will look for any matches that contains the `query_str` as a substring of the message.

+### standup.py

+### standup_start
+- Whoever asks for standup_start in the given channel must be in that channel or will result in AccessError
+- If length specified is less than or equal to 0, an InputError will be raised

+### standup_active
+- Whoever asks for standup_active in the given channel must be in that channel or will result in AccessError